sapienskid/neuralcard/README.md

 1. Install the plugin through the Obsidian Community Plugins browser
 2. Configure your preferred settings
-3. Open any note and click the NeuralCard icon in the ribbon
+3. Open any note and click the NeuralCard icon in the ribbon to process existing flashcards
-4. Your flashcards will be created automatically!
+4. Or use hotkeys to quickly insert flashcard templates into your notes

+### Using Hotkeys for Flashcard Templates

+1. Go to **Settings → Hotkeys** in Obsidian
+2. Search for "flashcard" or "insert"
+3. Assign your preferred key combinations for different card types:
+   - Basic Card: `flashcard-maker:insert-basic-card`
+   - Cloze Card: `flashcard-maker:insert-cloze-card`
+   - Fill-in-the-Blank Card: `flashcard-maker:insert-fill-in-blank-card`
+   - Multiple Choice Card: `flashcard-maker:insert-multiple-choice-card`
+   - True/False Card: `flashcard-maker:insert-true-false-card`
+   - Math Card: `flashcard-maker:insert-math-card`
+4. Press your assigned hotkey while editing a note to insert a template
+5. Complete the template with your question and answer

+When you're ready to create all the flashcards in your note, click the NeuralCard icon in the ribbon.

 ## Settings